IkigaiLabsETH/opensearch-ai/README.md

 ## Spend Less Time Watching Charts—Go Touch Some Grass, LFG!

 The **LTL AI Travel Assistant** taps into Mem0’s memory capabilities to deliver context-aware, personalized responses.
 As you engage, it continuously learns and refines, offering ever more tailored travel recommendations.
 This creates a unique AI experience that reduces costs while enhancing user satisfaction.
-Think of it as a self-improving memory layer for AI agents—a personalized search engine that learns your preferences as you explore the top 1000 hotels that LiveTheLife.TV has curated the past 20 years.
+Think of it as a self-improving memory layer for AI agents—a personalized search engine that learns your preferences as you explore the top 1000 hotels that 'LiveTheLife' has curated the past 20 years.
 It's like a perplexity/gpt clone, but for you.

 ## Lifestyle Design by LiveTheLifeTV.
 Driven by dreams.
 Powered by